Much Ado About Nothing: Performance history

 The play was very popular in its early decades and continues to be one of Shakespeare's most performed plays.
 In a poem published in 1640, Leonard Digges wrote: "let but Beatrice / And Benedick be seen, lo in a trice / The Cockpit galleries, boxes, all are full."

 After the theatres reopened during the Restoration, Sir William Davenant staged The Law Against Lovers (1662), which inserted Beatrice and Benedick into an adaptation of Measure for Measure.
 Another adaptation, The Universal Passion, combined Much Ado with a play by Molière (1737).
-Shakespeare's text had been revived by John Rich at Lincoln's Inn Fields (1721).
+John Rich had revived Shakespeare's text at Lincoln's Inn Fields (1721).
 David Garrick first played Benedick in 1748 and continued to play him until 1776.

 In 1836, Helena Faucit played Beatrice at the very beginning of her career at Covent Garden, opposite Charles Kemble as Benedick in his farewell performances.
-The great nineteenth-century stage team Henry Irving and Ellen Terry counted Benedick and Beatrice as their greatest triumph.
+The great 19th-century stage team Henry Irving and Ellen Terry counted Benedick and Beatrice as their greatest triumph.
 John Gielgud made Benedick one of his signature roles between 1931 and 1959, playing opposite Diana Wynyard, Peggy Ashcroft, and Margaret Leighton.
 The longest-running Broadway production is A. J. Antoon's 1972 staging, starring Sam Waterston, Kathleen Widdoes, and Barnard Hughes.
 Derek Jacobi won a Tony Award for playing Benedick in 1984.
 Jacobi had also played Benedick in the Royal Shakespeare Company's highly praised 1982 production, with Sinéad Cusack playing Beatrice.
 Director Terry Hands produced the play on a stage-length mirror against an unchanging backdrop of painted trees.
 In 2013, Vanessa Redgrave and James Earl Jones (then in their seventies and eighties, respectively) played Beatrice and Benedick onstage at The Old Vic, London.